mibwurrepo/Microbial-bioinformatics-introductory-course-Material-2018/05-MAW-PIV.md

 <img src="05-MAW-PIV_files/figure-html/unnamed-chunk-6-1.png" width="672" />

-Bray-Curtis dissimilarity does not consider phylogenetic relationships between OTUs.
-There are several distance methods and a list can be obtained by typying `?distanceMethodList` in the console pane.
+Bray-Curtis dissimilarity does not consider phylogenetic relationships between ASVs.
+There are several distance methods and a list can be obtained by typing `?distanceMethodList` in the console pane.

 Section on multivariate analysis will be discussed on Day3.